KordingLab/KordingLab.github.io/awards/career_dfk.md

 ## Game Theoretic Models for Robust Cyber-Physical Interactions: Inference and Design under Uncertainty

-D. Fridovich-Keil is a recipient of an [NSF CAREER Award](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2336840&HistoricalAwards=false) to study models and algorithms for large-scale, multi-agent, and uncertain cyber-physical systems.
+D. Fridovich-Keil is a recipient of a [CAREER Award](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2336840&HistoricalAwards=false) from the NSF's CPS Program to study models and algorithms for large-scale, multi-agent, and uncertain cyber-physical systems.

 ### Overview